HUMAN CONNECTION IS EVERYTHING.

 For a long time, I got really turned off to business and marketing in general.

-Let’s face it… there’s a whole world of forces trying to divide and tear people apart.
-People like us are here to rebuild what’s been torn apart, to bring people together to create good in the world.
+Because let’s face it… there’s a whole world of forces trying to divide and tear people apart.
+People like us are here to rebuild what’s been torn down, to bring people together to create good in the world.

 I believe in a day when that battle will ultimately be won.

 For now, the mission never ends.
-But it’s a fight worth fighting.